AdobeDocs/developers-animatesdk-docs/ToolObj_object/toolObj7.md

 #### Example

 The following example specifies that the shape Property inspector should be used when the tool is activated.
-This code is taken from the sample PolyStar.jsfl file (see ["Sample PolyStar tool" on page 17](../Introduction/Sample_implementations.md)):
+This code is taken from the sample PolyStar.jsfl file (see ["Sample PolyStar tool"](../Introduction/Sample_implementations.md#Sample-PolyStar-tool)):

 ```javascript
 theTool = fl.tools.activeTool;